Media Molecule: Philosophy

 Media Molecule aims to have as few employees as possible.
 In 2006, Evans said that Media Molecule wants to stay as small as possible whilst being able to produce a AAA game, aiming to keep the number of employees below thirty.
 Healey said, "I am really intent on keeping us a small focused team.
 I've had enough of working on big, bloated teams, you get too much deadwood in those situations.
 Everyone at Media Molecule matters."
 Healey added there are always tensions between people in development, however, once there are too many they can cause tensions comparing it to being in a soap opera.
-Media Molecule now has around 50 employees.
+Media Molecule had 135 employees in 2023, before layoffs occurred in October.

 Other game developers have adopted this policy, most notably Hideo Kojima of Kojima Productions.
 After visiting Media Molecule in 2016, when he was re-establishing the company, Kojima modelled the new studio around Media Molecule, wanting "a small, intimate type of studio".
 Kojima praised the high number of female employees and the relaxed atmosphere comparing it to a family.
 He set a limit of one hundred employees at Kojima Productions, similar to Media Molecule.

 Games

 LittleBigPlanet (2008–2014)

-As the creator of the LittleBigPlanet series Media Molecule developed the first two games—LittleBigPlanet (2008) and LittleBigPlanet 2 (2011) for the PlayStation 3—in addition to co-developing the PlayStation Portable version of the same name (2009) with SCE Cambridge Studio, the primary developer.
+As the creator of the LittleBigPlanet series Media Molecule developed the first two games—LittleBigPlanet (2008) and LittleBigPlanet 2 (2011) for the PlayStation 3—in addition to co-developing the PlayStation Portable version of the same name (2009) with SCE Studio Cambridge, the primary developer.
 It is a series of puzzle platformer games that follow Sackboy a small, brown, anthropomorphic, humanoid creature made of fabric with a zip fastener and button eyes across a variety of levels.
 The series features user-generated content, allowing players to create levels which can be shared and played by others online.
 The three games have collectively sold 8.5 million units.
 Sackboy has featured in every LittleBigPlanet game and is a mascot for the PlayStation brand.
 In 2011, Media Molecule stepped away from the LittleBigPlanet series.

 Despite this, they have collaborated and contributed with other studios for other games in the series, including Sackboy's Prehistoric Moves (2010), LittleBigPlanet Karting (2012), and LittleBigPlanet 3 (2014).